microsoft/FluidFramework/docs/content/docs/recipes/angular.md

     import { TinyliciousClient } from '@fluidframework/tinylicious-client';
     ```

-1. Define the following `interface` under the import statements:
-    ```js
-    interface TimestampDataModel { time: string | undefined; }
-    ```

 1. Define the following component properties inside of the `AppComponent` class.
 These will be used later.
+Note about this code:
+    - `localTimestamp` has the `{ time: string | undefined }` type.
+This is represented as the `TimestampDataModel` interface in the completed demo in our repo.
     ```js
     sharedTimestamp: SharedMap | undefined;
     localTimestamp: TimestampDataModel | undefined;